Kyntaz/mart_database/README.md

 # mart_database
+Made in *2017*.

-A small store data management system written in PHP and SQL for the Databases class @ IST
+A small store data management system written in PHP and SQL for the *Databases* class @ IST